Camp Leon

 Camp Leon was a Confederate army encampment during the American Civil War located south of Tallahassee in southern Leon County, Florida, United States near the unincorporated community of Belair.
 It is the best known of the three camps located in the county.

 Camp Leon was the initial mustering point for the Kilcrease Light Artillery, also known as Villepigue's Light Battery, by September 1863.
 It was organized a Florida company, Confederate Army, Department of South Carolina, Georgia and Florida.
-The company was named for its captain, Fred L. Villepigue, Florida Secretary of State from 1853–1863.
+The company was named for its captain, Fred L. Villepigue, Florida Secretary of State from 1853 to 1863.

 Camp Leon had individuals from the following infantry units: